NOAA-ORR-ERD/PyGnome/py_gnome/documentation/structure.rst

     burning oil).
 Weatherers utilize oil chemistry data along with environment objects.

 **Spill Objects** :mod:`gnome.spill.Spill`
-    A Spill in GNOME is a composition of two objects:
+    A Spill Object is a composition of two objects:

     * A Release Object contains information on where and when particles are released
     * A Substance Object contains information about what was spilled.
 If the simulation includes weathering processes the Substance must be a GnomeOil.
 Otherwise, the default substance is NonWeatheringSubstance (a passive tracer).